-3.6.3 Progress "Future State" Redesign of Kurnell Terminal Waste Water Treatment Plant (WWTP).
+3.6.3 Progress "Future State" Redesign of Kurnell Terminal Wastewater Treatment Plant (WWTP)

-At the time of submitting this report, a decision on the best path forward for the WWTP has not been finalised.
-Caltex is currently assessing the business case for modifying the existing plant infrastructure to better meet the current and predicted future waste water treatment needs of the site or the outsource the WWTP to a third party to run, as a waste receiver.
+At the time of submitting this report, a decision on the "future state" design for the WWTP has not been finalised.
+Caltex is currently assessing the design options for modifying the existing plant infrastructure to better meet the current and predicted future wastewater treatment needs of the site.

-Further work will need be done to implement the redesign of the WWTP, if the business decided on the option to retain the WWTP.
+Further work will need be done to implement the redesign of the WWTP when funds become available.